TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sql-sdk-net-error.md

 * See the dedicated support article for [404 - not found](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-not-found).

-**408 Request timeout**
+**408 Request timeout or OperationCanceledException**
-<br>The HTTP 408 error occurs if the SDK was not able to complete the request before the timeout limit occurs.
+<br>The HTTP 408 or OperationCanceledException error occurs if the SDK was not able to complete the request before the timeout limit occurs.
+It often indicates that either the operation is taking longer to complete or there are connectivity issues on the client environment.
 * See the dedicated support article for [408 - request timeout](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-dot-net-sdk-request-timeout).